AMReX-Combustion/PelePhysics/Docs/sphinx/CvodeInPP.rst

 The Results
 ^^^^^^^^^^^

-Results are sumarized in Table :numref:`tab:RunsReactEvalCvodeDRMGPU`.
+Results are summarized in Table :numref:`tab:RunsReactEvalCvodeDRMGPU`.

 .. _tab:RunsReactEvalCvodeDRMGPU: